Facebook Stories replaces Messenger Day with synced cross-posting

 Also announced today, Facebook is launching collaborative Facebook Stories for Groups and Events where members can contribute posts that the rest can see, which could be great for parties, weddings, and meetups.

-Plus, looking to boost usage of Facebook Stories in the developing world which Snapchat hasn’t prioritized, Facebook is allowing users of its stripped-down low-data-usage Facebook Lite app to view Stories.
+Plus, looking to boost usage of Facebook Stories in the developing world which Snapchat hasn’t prioritized until now, Facebook is allowing users of its stripped-down low-data-usage Facebook Lite app to view Stories.
 The ability to post will come to Facebook Lite soon.
 You can read our full write-up about Facebook Stories for Groups, Events, and Lite here.

 Beyond cross-posting and synced viewing, Facebook is also implementing new privacy controls for Stories that run across both its main app and Messenger.
-You’ll be able to make Stories visible to the public, friends only, friends and connections (which includes non-friends you’ve ‘added’ on Messenger, or a custom list of specific friends.
+You’ll be able to make Stories visible to the public, friends only, friends and connections (which includes non-friends you’ve ‘added’ on Messenger), or a custom list of specific friends.

 If there was any doubt that Facebook is in it to win it in the Stories war against Snapchat, that should be laid to rest now.
 Facebook isn’t retreating from Stories, even as it cleans up the product line.
 Though usage may be slim to date, the company is betting that it’s not just US teens that want to share ephemeral slideshows of photos and videos.
-Even if it takes years, the prominent placement across its apps could slowly lure in older users to share their daily lives, not just the big highlights.
+Even if it takes years, the prominent placement across its apps could slowly lure in late adopters to share their daily lives, not just the big highlights.

 0